 4. High Expectations and Perfectionism

 Pressure to Perform: Women often feel they need to prove their competence continually, leading to elevated levels of stress and self-imposed pressure.
-We compare ourselves to our male counterparts on a regular basis and always feel the need to critically self-judge when we think we are not performing on the same level as men.
+We often find ourselves comparing our performance to that of our male counterparts, leading to a tendency to critically judge ourselves when we believe we are not meeting the same standards.

 Addressing high expectations and perfectionism involves shifting focus from perfectionism to a growth mindset, where mistakes are viewed as learning opportunities rather than failures.
-Regularly recognising and celebrating accomplishments, both individually and within teams, can also help reduce the pressure to constantly prove oneself.
-Offering training on self-compassion and stress management can further assist women in managing the pressures they place on themselves.
+Regularly recognising and celebrating our accomplishments, both individually and within teams, can also help reduce the pressure to constantly prove oneself.

 5. Unclear Career Path

 Glass Ceiling: Persistent barriers in career advancement despite qualifications and performance can result in women feeling helpless and burnt out.
-Women are perceived to be more emotional which can negatively influence potential job opportunities.
+Women are often perceived as being more emotional, a stereotype that can adversely impact their prospects for job opportunities.

-To tackle this, more companies should develop clear, transparent career development plans that include opportunities for skill development and leadership training.
-Encouraging women to advocate for themselves and seek out more leadership roles is also important, as it ensures their achievements are visible within the organisation.
-Leadership training can further empower women to break these barriers and advance in their careers.
+To address this, companies can take proactive steps by creating clear and transparent career development plans that offer opportunities for skill enhancement and leadership training.
+Encouraging women to advocate for themselves and pursue leadership roles is equally important, as it highlights their contributions within the organisation.
+By providing leadership training, companies can empower women to overcome barriers and advance confidently in their careers.

-Improving workplace culture starts with implementing robust diversity and inclusion initiatives that go beyond tokenism, creating a supportive and inclusive environment.
-Regular training on unconscious bias and microaggressions is also crucial in raising awareness and reducing discriminatory behaviour.
+Improving workplace culture starts with adopting comprehensive diversity and inclusion initiatives that go beyond superficial measures, creating a truly supportive and inclusive environment.
+Regular training on unconscious bias and microaggressions is vital for raising awareness and reducing discriminatory behaviour.

 Prolonged stress from these challenges can lead to burnout and mental health issues like anxiety and depression.
 To combat this, we must foster a supportive approach at work and in our personal lives.
 Advocating for flexible work, building strong support networks, and promoting inclusivity can make a meaningful difference.
 Recognizing our contributions and setting healthy boundaries, while seeking mentorship, can create a more balanced and sustainable work environment for everyone.